 Clinical education provides students with a way to apply their acquired knowledge to real patients in the clinical environment.
 The students are assigned to clinical instructors to assist in professional development and provide supervision and guidance throughout their clinical experiences.
-The clinical instructor serves as a role model and mentor in the clinical to assist the student with development of their professional and clinical skills.
-Students observe the clinical instructors everyday roles and duties to learn what is expected of them as clinicians.
+The clinical instructor serves as a role model and mentor during the clinical to assist the student with development of their professional and clinical skills.
+Students observe the clinical instructor’s everyday roles and duties to learn what is expected of them as clinicians.
 After the completion of the PTA program including didactic and the clinical education portion of the curriculum, students are expected to exhibit the minimum required skills of PTA.

 General Clinical Education Guidelines for a Good Learning Experience

 - Encourage self-evaluation

 - Make the student feel welcome and accepted

 - Coordinate learning experiences that are appropriate for the student’s level

 - Increase the complexity of tasks throughout the clinical experience